China c.bank, forex regulator meet with foreign companies | Law-Order

 China c.bank, forex regulator meet with foreign companies

-China's central bank and forex regulator on Monday met with foreign financial institutions and companies, including Morgan Stanley, HSBC, Deutsche Bank and Tesla, according to a statement by the central bank.
+China's central bank and forex regulator on Monday met with foreign financial institutions and companies, including JPMorgan, HSBC , Deutsche Bank and Tesla, according to a statement by the central bank.

 China will improve its policies, and create a market-oriented and international-level business climate, said Pan Gongsheng, the governor of the People's Bank of China, according to the statement.